SciBorgs/SciGuides/projects/intro-to-programming/Java101.md

 You will be using this repository for the remainder of the intro to programming series, so it will be helpful to have separate directories for each part.
 Make a new directory called `java101`.
 We will be working in that directory.

-*Note: depending on how your Java project is configured, you may need to add `package java101;` to the top of each Java file you make in the `java101` directory*
+*Note: depending on how your Java project is configured, you may need to add `package java101;` to the top of each Java file you make in the `java101` directory.*

 Inside of `java101`, make a new `README.md` file.
 In this README file, link [this guide](/projects/intro-to-programming/Java101.md).